 In May 2017, the fifth and largest to date epidemic of H7N9 has been reported from China.
 However, due to the current low risk assessment, neither the WHO nor the CDC have issued any travel restrictions.

-There is currently no available vaccine for preventing H5N1.
-(The U.S. government is stockpiling vaccine in the event that cases of human-to-human transmission increase.)
+There is currently an available vaccine for preventing H5N1.
+(The United States government is stockpiling this vaccine in the event that cases of human-to-human transmission increase.)
 There is no vaccine for H7N9.

 Middle East Respiratory Syndrome (MERS) is an emerging viral infection that was first identified in Saudi Arabia in 2012.
 Since then, MERS has been reported throughout countries around the Arabian Peninsula.

 MERS is caused by a coronavirus, the same family of viruses responsible for many other respiratory infections including the common cold and SARS.
 MERS comes on suddenly, with symptoms that include fever, cough, and shortness of breath.
 Other symptoms include flu-like illness, nausea, and vomiting.
 This disease can be fatal.

 MERS may have originated as a disease in camels, which then spread to humans.
 The reported cases have involved close contact human-to-human transmission in people who were living with or caring for an infected person.
 Treatment focuses on symptom relief.
 There is no preventive vaccine or specific treatment available for MERS.
 You should follow general precautions for avoiding exposure to respiratory viruses.

 The World Health Organization (WHO) advises travelers to the Arabian Peninsula who have high-risk health conditions (diabetes, chronic lung disease, and weakened immune systems) to avoid contact with camels.